benfgit/falcon-core-linux/docs/manual/usage.rst

      -?, --help           print this message

 A configuration file can be used to specify automatically this options + others used to affine the control in the whole system.
-Check out the `next section <configuration.rst>`_.
+Check out the :ref:`manual-configuration`.

-.. note:: The option specified in command line are prioritary on the options specified in the config file.
+.. note:: The option specified in command line are prioritized against the options specified in the config file.

 Control commands with a Falcon running graph
 --------------------------------------------